iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-cuda-rocm.md

 icon: octicons/server-16
 ---

-# GPU Deployment using CUDA and ROCm
+# GPU deployment using CUDA and ROCm

 IREE can accelerate model execution on Nvidia GPUs using CUDA and on AMD GPUs using ROCm.
 Due to the similarity of CUDA and ROCm APIs and infrastructure, the